federicoVisi/GIMLeT/README.md

 # GIMLeT – Gestural Interaction Machine Learning Toolkit

 A set of Max patches for gesture analysis, interactive machine learning, and gesture-sound interaction design.
-GIMleT features a modular design that allows to easily share meaningfully structured data between several gesture tracking devices, machine learning, and sound synthesis modules.
+GIMLeT features a modular design that allows to easily share meaningfully structured data between several gesture tracking devices, machine learning, and sound synthesis modules.

 ## Installation
 Download the .zip file, open it, copy the GIMLeT folder in your Max "Packages" folder.